thegreedent/.github/profile/README.md

 # About `thegreedent`

-`thegreedent` is a create development group, building gaming-inspired tools, integrations and experiences.
-We combine a love for Pokémon, retro gaming and streaming communities to create fun and accessible projects for both players and creators.
+`thegreedent` is a creative development group, building gaming-inspired tools, integrations and experiences.
+We combine a love for Pokémon, retro gaming and streaming communities to create modern tools and services for both players and creators.